 The company uses the percentage-of-completion method in accounting for its fixed-price contracts.
 Use of the percentage-of-completion method requires the company to estimate the efforts expended to date as a proportion of the total efforts to be expended.
 Efforts expended have been used to measure progress towards completion as there is a direct relationship between input and productivity.
-Provisions for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the current contract estimates.
+Provisions for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected contract estimates at the reporting date.